 I have also found mention that an earlier source, quoted in Beechcombing’s Bizzare History Blog (see below in William Hare Goes to Australia), printed in 1881 is perhaps the origin of Atlas’s idea that has now become the ‘go-to’ theory of what happened to William Hare.

-The Grantham Journal, published 31 December 1881, referred to a blind William Hare being on the streets of London at this time, a story which, can apparently be discredited for the actual identity of the individual, was that of Thomas Ware, who had fallen into a lime pit.
+The Grantham Journal, published 31 December 1881, referred to a blind William Hare being on the streets of London at this time.
+This story, however, can be discredited for this was later confirmed to be a Thomas Ware, (see their mistake there), who had fallen into a lime pit.

 Are you keeping up?